 “Quickfire from Muddy Boots Software

 enables our suppliers to self-assess themselves against Unilever’s Code and identify good stories or areas for improvement,” explains Andrea Granier, Procurement Operation Manager, Sustainable Sourcing, Unilever.

 “The Quickfire Reporting Tool allows us to spot trends in the industry which can be broken down by individual supplier, country and product.
 As a result, we are able to see immediately what and where the issues are and what needs to be improved.
 This is achieved at the click of a mouse instead having to review mounds of paper”.

 “Understanding we have to make a real difference in sustainability terms and being able to communicate this through our brands is leading us to create new ways of working with our suppliers,” continues Granier.

 “By introducing the sustainable initiative to fresh produce, our communication down the supply chain has significantly improved.
 We now know how many suppliers we have, their locations and what they are supplying to us; this level of transparency is key to that drive for sustainability.”

-"So far, over 185 of our key suppliers are reaping the benefits of Quickfire and we are actively working with Muddy Boots on improvements and future implementations, such as the new online data collection and flexible reporting platforms that will be delivered in 2013.
+"So far, over 185 of our key suppliers are reaping the benefits of Quickfire and we are actively working with Muddy Boots on improvements and future implementations, such as the new online data collection and flexible reporting platforms.
 We conduct an annual Customer Satisfaction Survey and Supplier Focus Groups to really involve suppliers in programme development.
 We aim to have 200 suppliers on board by the end of the year and significantly increase the total number of assessments submitted (we saw an increase in submissions of over 350% between 2011 and 2012)."
 Andrea Granier, Procurement Operation Manager, Sustainable Sourcing, Unilever